lueng99/FS-Autonomous-Python/README.md

 # FS-Autonomous-Python

-First model of a driverless formula student car, all the project is made in python and uses unreal engine for the tests.
+My first model of a driverless formula student car, all the project is made in python and uses unreal engine for the tests.

 ## 📋 Table of Contents